alexwlchan/alexwlchan.net/src/_drafts/github-actions-audit.md

 ## Do I have any mutable references?

-I wasn't worried about this particular attack because I don't use tj-actions, but I was curious about what other GitHub Actions I'm using.
+I wasn't worried about this particular attack because I don't use `tj-actions`, but I was curious about what other GitHub Actions I'm using.
-I ran a short shell script in the folder where I keep my repos checked out:
+I ran a short shell script in the folder where I have local clones of all my repos:

 ```shell
 find . -path '*/.github/workflows/*' -type f -name '*.yml' -print0 \